 Another school year is here!
 Happy New (School) Year.

-English School Vocabulary - Learning Words and Phrases
+English School Vocabulary - New Words and Phrases

 mixed emotions – some happy some sad